apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ### Step 10: Marking the interactive parts on the outside of the bust

 This was an optional step but the authors decided to mark the interactive parts on the outside of the bust because it was important in the scope of the paper.
-The authors decided to use watercolor which just got applied onto the outside of the bust using either a brush.
+The authors decided to use watercolor which got applied onto the outside of the bust using a brush.
 The only thing one has to pay attention to is that the brush is not too wet when applying the watercolor.
 Otherwise, the color runs off, ruining the bust.
 A skin-colored watercolor was used for the interactive parts on the face while a brown color was used for the hair part.
-An alternative way to get colored markings is to make the plaster itself colored on certain parts in step 3 by mixing one batch with wall color so that one has two batches: The normal plaster one and the colored one.
-The issue is that this makes it way harder when trying to evenly distribute the plaster to get the thin first layer because one has to pay attention to not inadvertently mixing these two parts.

 The following figure shows the resulting bust.